-Many of us fail to realise that it is our body odour that drives the Westerners away – an idea many Indian friends would never accept.
-Many call me a half-white for this or ‘whitewashed’.
+Many of us fail to realise that it is our body odour that drives the Westerners away – an idea many Indian friends will never accept.
+Many call me a half-white for this or Whitewashed.
 You need to call a spade a spade.
 In case one takes it in a positive spirit, then read on.

-It would be totally incorrect to say that all Indians emanate a bad body odour.
+It will be incorrect to say that all Indians emanate a bad body odour.
 In case anyone has a body odour, then the reasons could be as given below.
-If you are travelling abroad or meeting with foreigners, it would be prudent to take some actions as given in the tips below, even if you feel that you do not have any body odour.
+If you are travelling abroad or meeting with foreigners, it is prudent to take some actions as given in the tips, even if you feel that you do not have any body odour.

 - Hygiene Reasons.
 Compared to developed nations, India generally has a poorer standard of hygiene and practice.
 This caused bacteria to populate and multiply easily around and to grow easily in the body of many Indians.
 Thus, the tendency for bacteria to react with sweat increases causing many Indians to produce a particular body odour.

 - Diet Reasons.
-Many Indians eat curry, many other spices, onions, salted fish etc as part of their regular diet practice.
+Many Indians eat curry, many other spices, onions, salted fish etc as part of their diet .
 These diet practice can influence the sweat samples and its reaction with bacteria, causing the body to radiate the odour.